5 Steps to Sharpen Your Decision-Making Skills

 If you need time to make the right decision, do not start with the decision already made in your head.
 Start by being indifferent, unbiased, and impartial.
 If this is a project related decision, remind yourself of the project objectives or goals.

 If this is a personal decision, be mindful of your own goals and values.
-This level of detachment can be difficult but it is important and will help you to make a better decision.
+This level of detachment can be difficult, but it is important and will help you follow the 5 steps of the decision making process more effectively.

 4. Continue with a Head Decision